First Foundation Bank Review

 Online Savings Account Fees

-The Online Savings account does not have any fees and no minimum balances to maintain.
-If you choose to close your account before 90 days from account opening elapse, you will have to pay a $20 fee, but free after that.
+The Online Savings account has no fees or minimum balances to maintain.
+If you choose to close your account before 90 days from account opening, you’ll pay a $20 fee, but it’s free after that.
 The minimum deposit requirement to open an Online Savings Account is a rather steep $1,000 and can take up to 3 days to clear and show up in your account.

 Getting Started

 The process for signing up will largely depend on the product or service you want.
-Of course, if you’re looking to open an Online Savings Account, you can complete the entire process online with no visits to any branch necessary.
+Of course, if you want to open an Online Savings Account, you can complete the entire process online.

 • Provide your SSN (Social Security Number)